 You’ll note the dough calls for a small amount of Barley Malt.
 I found Barley Malt in the natural/organic food section of my local (small town!) grocery store.
-I’ve linked up Barley Malt on Amazon below.
-Canadians can find it online at well.ca, as well.
+It should be easy to find on Amazon, as well.
 Stored in the fridge, it lasts forever!
 It’s a great addition to bagels if you are a bagel baker as well.
 If you can get your hands on some, you’ll find it adds a nice note to these rolls and I think it’s well worth seeking out, especially for bakers, as it is a nice pantry addition.

 What is Barley Malt Syrup?

 Barley malt syrup is an unrefined sweetener processed from malted barley.
 Barley Malt is what gives New York bagels their characteristic flavour and texture.
 Malt syrup is dark brown, thick and sticky, and possesses a strong distinctive flavor described as “malty”.
 It is about half as sweet as refined white sugar.

 What can I substitute for Barley Malt Syrup?

 You can use about 2/3 as much molasses in place of barley malt syrup.
 I would suggest a fancy molasses (not a blackstrap).